 (As everything I write is true, names have been changed to protect identities.)

 “Diamonds!
 The Ultimate Symbol of Love”

 The next ten days flew by with daily trips to Ealing Road, Wembley (also known as ‘Little Gujarat’) in London.
-Ealing Road serves both the high end shopper and the penny pinchers, and everyone in between.
-It’s full of Indian snack shops, restaurants, designer fashion houses, budget clothing shops, fabric shops, goldsmiths, jewellery stores, and shops selling all manner of wares from India; everything from religious items to spice tins and steel plates, to furniture, knick-knacks and bric-a-brac, and it’s dotted with temples dedicated to every Hindu deity possible, all the way down to Alperton Station.
+Ealing Road serves the high-end shopper, the penny pinchers, and everyone in between.
+It’s full of Indian snack shops, restaurants, designer fashion houses, budget clothing shops, fabric shops, goldsmiths, jewellery stores, and shops selling all manner of wares from India; everything from religious items to spice tins and steel plates to furniture, knick-knacks and bric-a-brac, and it’s dotted with temples dedicated to every Hindu deity possible, all the way down to Alperton Station.

-The road was pungent with burning, musky incense mingled with heavily spiced frying batter in oil.
-The latest 90’s Bollywood music of the moment blared from boomboxes on roadside stalls with bright scarves swaying in the wind, and tables piled high with music CDs, and bangles and bindis of every colour imaginable.
+The road was pungent with musky incense mingled with heavily spiced frying batter.
+The latest 90’s Bollywood music of the moment blared from boomboxes on roadside stalls with bright scarves swaying in the wind and tables piled high with music CDs, and bangles and bindis of every colour imaginable.

 The pregnant me with my morning, noon and night sickness still raging in the midst of the odours in the air, the blaring music, and the din and hullabaloo of the cars and people filling the street, was very overwhelmed, I felt ready to throw up and pass out at any moment.

 With anti-seasickness bands strapped to pressure points on my wrists and a bottle of fresh ginger water in hand, we traipsed up and down the road almost every single day getting everything we needed for the wedding.